 Another key consideration is that teller capture happens with the customer present, whereas branch capture often takes place after the fact.
 If you are using teller capture, remember that the speed and ease of scanning checks directly affects the transaction time for the customer!

-A good teller capture scanner handles several hundred documents per day, with many quick starts and stops in succession.
+A good teller capture scanner therefore needs to be able to handle several hundred documents per day, with many quick starts and stops in succession.
 These scanners also deal with the occasional large batch of up to 100 checks deposited by merchants.
 For this reason, a multi-feed (“horseshoe”) check scanner is the optimal choice.

-Since desktop space is a consideration, both the TS240 and TS500 offer a modular thermal printer as an add-on, while the TS500 features a built-in ID card scanner and built-in USB hub, and optional magstripe reader.
-The TS240 is also upgradable with the modular DockXpress® magstripe card reader and USB hub.
+Since desktop space is a consideration, the Elite Series, TS240, and TS500 all offer a modular thermal printers as an add-on, while the Pro Elite and TS500 feature a built-in ID card scanner.
+The TS500 also features a built-in USB hub, and optional magstripe reader.

 The Pro Elite also has a network version, the Elite Expert for branch environments without desktop workstations.
 The TS240 and TS500 can also be network-enabled using SecureLink by Digital Check®, a small device that connects the scanners securely to any network environment.